moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 ***
 ***
 # Testing
+## Manual Testing
+As each function was created print statements were used to check the outcome.
+Once the game was complete manual texting of each path/ choice and option was carried out to ensure the game run as designed and also to ensure each response was dealt with correctly.
+Family members also played the game and tested its functionality.
+Once all bugs and issues had been resolved the game ran smoothly.

+The game was again manually tested through the heroku app to ensure it ran smoothly and without errors.

 ## Validator Testing
 At the completion or heavy editing of sections, I used the following to check my code for errors: